eg0nSpengler/Client/CONTRIBUTING.md

 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Use [the template](ISSUE_TEMPLATE.md) as usual, including the steps that you imagine you would take if the feature you're requesting existed.

+> *Note:* This is only for suggestions.
+If you have produced actual code or assets, go the [next section](#code-or-asset-contributions)

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 After you've determined [which repository](#atom-and-packages) your enhancement suggestion is related to, create an issue on that repository and provide the following information: